gingerchew/my-pen/docs/src/content/docs/index.md

 ---
 title: Installation
-description: How to install and get started using MyPen
+description: How to install and get started using CodeCage
 ---

-MyPen is a Web Component to generate a CodePen like code viewing experience.
+CodeCage is a Web Component to generate a CodePen like code viewing experience.

 ## Install